 Staff communication beyond emails

 My library ended up adding an internal communications position to our ranks.
 That person attended meetings, created talking points for managers to explain new initiatives, and organized our internal staff website.
-She discovered our staff liked to hear news directly from senior staff, so she started a weekly video series where senior leaders appeared in short videos to share information.
+She discovered our staff liked to hear the news directly from senior staff, so she started a weekly video series where senior leaders appeared in short videos to share information.

 If your library cannot add a staff member specifically tasked with internal communications, there are still things you can do.
 Libraries can be very siloed and bureaucratic organizations.
 But the libraries that open those siloes and promote productive and meaningful conversations have success in internal communications.